LGBTQ history in California: 2020s

 In 2022, Nick Resnick became the first openly transgender person elected to help oversee a K-12 public school district in California, due to him being elected to the Oakland Unified School District board.
 In September 2023, the California State Assembly voted to recognize August as Transgender History Month, beginning in 2024.
 California is the first U.S. state to make such a declaration.
-In the same month, the Legislature passed a bill which levies fines on school districts for banning circulation of textbooks and school library books on discriminatory grounds, including representation of LGBT people or ethno-racial groups, becoming the second state to pass such legislation after Illinois.
+In the same month, the Legislature passed a bill which levies fines on school districts for banning circulation of textbooks and school library books on discriminatory grounds, including representation of LGBTQ people or ethno-racial groups, becoming the second state to pass such legislation after Illinois.